-- All staff, contractors, and volunteers shall maintain a professional relationship with residents and their family members at all times to provide security and protect staff, contractors, volunteers, and residents, including protecting residents from civil rights violations.
-Employees who violate this requirement are subject to disciplinary action under DHRM Policy 1.60 Standards of Conduct. - 2.
-DJJ prohibits and will not tolerate any fraternization or sexual misconduct, including sexual abuse and sexual harassment, between staff, contractors, volunteers, and residents, or between residents.
-DJJ actively works to prevent, detect, report, and respond to any violation.
-[28 CFR § 115.311(a)]

-- 3. Any behavior of a sexual nature between employees and residents is prohibited.
-Employees shall be subject to a disciplinary action under DHRM Policy 1.60 Standards of Conduct and shall be subject to prosecution under the Code of Virginia.
-All staff, contractors, and volunteers shall report any suspicion of fraternization or sexual misconduct between staff, contractors, volunteers, and residents.
+- DJJ prohibits and will not tolerate any fraternization or sexual misconduct, including sexual abuse and sexual harassment, between staff, contractors, volunteers, and residents, or between residents.
+DJJ actively works to prevent, detect, report and respond to any violation.
+[28 CFR § 115.311(a)] - 2.
+Any behavior of a sexual nature between employees and residents is prohibited.
+Employees shall be subject to a disciplinary action under the Standards of Conduct and shall be subject to prosecution under the Code of Virginia.
+All staff, contractors and volunteers shall report any suspicion of fraternization or sexual misconduct between staff, contractors, volunteers and residents.
 Staff are not only required to report, but also may be subjected to disciplinary actions if they do not.
+[28 CFR § 115.311(a)] - 3.
+Any behavior of a sexual nature by residents is prohibited and subject to disciplinary action in accordance with VOL IV-4.1-1.16 (Resident Discipline) and may result in criminal charges.
 [28 CFR § 115.311(a)] - 4.
-Any behavior of a sexual nature by residents is prohibited and subject to disciplinary action in accordance with VOL IV-4.1-1.16 (Resident Discipline) and may result in criminal charges.
-[28 CFR § 115.311(a)] - 5.
 Consensual sexual activity among residents shall not be permitted.
 If residents engage in this type of activity, the resident(s) shall be subject to disciplinary action in accordance with VOL IV-4.1-1.16 (Resident Discipline).
 [28 CFR § 115.311(a)]